We all know the history of humans and the history of society.

 I can drift far far away with this subject of where we are as a human collective.
 But right now the subject which is directly related to all these changes are the way women have changed.

-Women have changed in their roles, in their mentalities, in their way of expressing their emotions.
+Women have changed in their roles, in their mentalities, in their way of expressing their emotions like explained here.
 Of course, all are different according to the culture of the group, and also depending on the individual.

 Let’s remember we are unique individuals with specific strengths, weaknesses and choices.